anuditverma/anuditverma.github.io/_posts/2016-10-01-first-post.md

 ---
 layout: page
 title: First post!
-tags: [random, exciting-stuff]
+tags: [new beginnings, exciting-stuff]
 cover-img:
   - "/assets/img/anudit-verma.jpg"
 ---

+<center><h2>Hello from the other side!</h2></center>

-This is my first post, I'm moving from my old blog to GitHub pages now.
-It has been very exciting since I started developing it, soon I'll add new posts here as well as some of my older ones too.
-Watch out this space for more!
+Welcome to my first blog post on GitHub pages.
+I am migrating from my old blog to GitHub pages now.
+It has been exciting since I started developing it.
+I will soon add new posts here with some of my older posts.
+Watch out for this space for more!

-PS: By the way yes the above picture is a reference to __Stranger Things!__ <br>So you have found an easter egg, that's pretty good!
-I really liked that little explorer in you, please continue with your quest...
+PS: By the way, Yes! if you have noticed, the above picture and the heading of this blog post is a reference to __Stranger Things__!

+So you have found an easter egg.
+That is pretty good!
+I liked that little explorer in you.
+Please continue with your quest...